-Adjacent Principal Building on One Side.
-Where there is an adjacent principal building on one side, the shoreline structure setback line shall be a distance no less than that of the adjacent principal building to the shoreline or the buffer and setback specified elsewhere in this program, whichever is greater.
-See Figures 22.400.135(A)(2)(a) and 22.400.135(A)(2)(b).
+2. Adjacent Principal Building on One Side.
+Where there is an adjacent principal building on one side, the shoreline structure setback line shall be a distance no less than that of the adjacent principal building to the

+Figure 22.400.135(A)(2)(a)

-Buffer and shoreline structure setback with adjacent primary structure landward of
+Buffer and shoreline structure setback with

+adjacent primary structure landward of

+buffer on one side.